Unitarily-invariant integrable systems and geometric curve flows in $SU(n+1)/U(n)$ and $SO(2n)/U(n)$: -parallel frames and curve flow equations

-where $D_x,D_t$ denote derivative operators with respect to $x,t$.
-For any non-stretching curve flow, these structure equations \eqref{pull.1}--\eqref{pull.conx} encode a pair of compatible Hamiltonian operators which can be written in an explicit form in terms of an $U(n)$-parallel framing for $\map(t,x)$ as follows.
+For any non-stretching curve flow $\map(x,t)$, these structure equations \eqref{pull.1}--\eqref{pull.flow} turn out to encode a pair of compatible Hamiltonian operators, as shown in Theorem~\ref{thm:HJops} later.
+The encoding looks simplest when we utilize an $U(n)$-parallel framing for $\map(x,t)$ as follows.